aviaryhq/cloudglue-mcp-server/README.md

 - `describe_cloudglue_video`: Returns detailed description of a video uploaded to CloudGlue.
 - `extract_cloudglue_video_entities`: Returns detailed entities extracted from a video uploaded to CloudGlue.
 - `describe_youtube_video`: Returns detailed description of a YouTube video.
-- `extract_youtube_video_entities`: Returns detailed entities extracted from a youtube video.
+- `extract_youtube_video_entities`: Returns detailed entities extracted from a YouTube video.

 **Manage Video Files, Collections and Generated Artifacts**